 In 2020, NAR Leadership Academy participants will have the opportunity to learn from industry leaders through a combination of in-person events and online learning.
 The experience will begin in January 2020 and culminate with graduation at the 2020 REALTORS® Conference and Expo in New Orleans, Louisiana.

-The 2020 schedule includes eight sessions (four in-person and four online) containing both interactive online and in-person experiences.
+The 2020 schedule includes 12 sessions (four in-person and eight online) containing both interactive online and in-person experiences.
 Online sessions are self-paced and extend over a three-week period.
 Estimated time per online session is 3 hours or approximately 1 hour per week (excluding in-person meetings).
 In addition, special guests will host live online office hours to enhance session topics and answer questions.
 Attendance and participation for the office hours is optional, but recommended.
 Participants will also have exclusive access to a library of 600+ micro-videos featuring over 40 national recognized leaders in the industry.

 Online Session: January 3 through January 24